NET WORTH: $1.55 billion

-When her work at the DOT was through, Sandberg started working at Google, Inc., where she served as vice president of global online sales and operations.
+After her stint at the U.S. Treasury, Sandberg started working at Google, where she served as vice president of global online sales and operations.
 There, she was responsible for online sales of Google's advertising and publishing products and also ran Google Book Search.
-She also was instrumental in starting Google.org, the company's philanthropic arm.
-In 2008, Sandberg moved to Facebook as the company's COO, where she helped establish Facebook's philanthropic vision.
+She was also instrumental in starting Google.org, the company's philanthropic arm.
+In 2008, Sandberg moved to Facebook as the company's COO, where she cultivated Facebook's philanthropic vision.
 In recent years, Sandberg has been named one of Fortune magazine's 50 Most Powerful Women in Business, Time magazine's 100 most influential people in the world, and the Wall Street Journal's 50 Women to Watch.

-WOMEN'S CAUSES: In early 2013, Sandberg founded an organization called Lean In, which hopes to inspire and encourage women.
-She sits on the board of directors for Women for Women International, which has a humanitarian mission of helping women survivors of war become self-sufficient by providing microloans and job skills training.
+WOMEN'S CAUSES: In early 2013, Sandberg founded an organization called Lean In, which grew out of her bestselling book.
+Its mission is “to empower women to achieve their ambitions.”
+Lean In runs a network of more than 33,000 Lean In Circles worldwide and also engages in annual campaigns around specific gender equity issues.
+Sandberg sits on the board of Women for Women International, which has a humanitarian mission of helping women survivors of war become self-sufficient by providing microloans and job skills training.
 The charity works through a sponsorship model, in which a donor contributes a set amount each month and the sponsored "sister" gets the assistance she needs.
-Sandberg also sits on the boards of the Center for Global Development, a non-profit think tank that focuses on international development matters, and V-Day, a global movement to end violence against women and girls.
-In early 2015, Sandberg and her husband gave $25,000 to the Enough SAID campaign, a Detroit-based sexual assault organization that will use the funds to test forgotten rape kits.